-For example, we are aware of several product candidates in clinical development that could be competitive with product candidates that we may successfully develop and commercialize. bluebird bio, Inc., Aruvant Sciences, Inc., EpiDestiny, Inc., or EpiDestiny (in collaboration with Novo Nordisk A/S), Imara, Inc. and Sangamo Therapeutics Inc., or Sangamo (in collaboration with Bioverativ Inc.), are developing therapeutic approaches for patients with sickle cell disease, or SCD.
-Acceleron (in collaboration with Celgene Corp.), Bellicum Pharmaceuticals, Inc., Kiadis Pharma, EpiDestiny (in collaboration with Novo Nordisk A/S), Orchard Therapeutics plc, Sangamo (in collaboration with Bioverativ, Inc.) and CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals, Inc.) are developing therapeutic approaches for patients with \(\mathbb{B}\)-thalassemia.
-Eli Lilly and Company, Incyte Corporation, Alexion Pharmaceuticals, Inc., InflaRx N.V., OncoImmune, Inc., NeuroRx, Inc., CytoDyn Inc., Vanda Pharmaceuticals, Inc., CTI Biopharma Corp., AstraZeneca PLC, Biohaven Pharmaceutical Holding Company Ltd., Chimerix, Inc., and Novartis AG, are developing immunomodulating therapeutics for the treatment of COVID-19, and other companies, such as Moderna, Inc., BioNTech SE (in collaboration with Pfizer Inc.), Novavax, Inc., AstraZeneca PLC, and CureVac B.V. have COVID-19 vaccine candidates currently in clinical trials.
+For example, we are aware of several product candidates in clinical development that could be competitive with product candidates that we may successfully develop and commercialize. bluebird bio, Inc., Aruvant Sciences, Inc., EpiDestiny, Inc., or EpiDestiny (in collaboration with Novo Nordisk A/S), Imara, Inc., Agios Pharmaceuticals, Inc., Forma Therapeutics Holdings, Inc., Sangamo Therapeutics Inc., or Sangamo (in collaboration with Bioverativ Inc.) and CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals, Inc.) are developing therapeutic approaches for patients with sickle cell disease, or SCD.
+Acceleron (in collaboration with Celgene Corp.), Bellicum Pharmaceuticals, Inc., Kiadis Pharma, EpiDestiny (in collaboration with Novo Nordisk A/S), Imara Inc., Agios Pharmaceuticals, Inc., Forma Therapeutics Holdings, Inc., Orchard Therapeutics plc, Sangamo (in collaboration with Bioverativ, Inc.) and CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals, Inc., Orchard Therapeutic approaches for patients with Bioverativ, Inc.) and CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals, Inc., Orchard Therapeutic approaches for patients with Bioverativ, Inc.) and CRISPR Therapeutics AG (in collaboration with Vertex Pharmaceuticals, Inc., Orchard Therapeutic approaches for patients with β-thalassemia.
+Eli Lilly and Company, Incyte Corporation, Alexion Pharmaceuticals, Inc., InflaRx N.V., OncoImmune, Inc., NeuroRx, Inc., CytoDyn Inc., Vanda Pharmaceuticals, Inc., CTI Biopharma Corp., AstraZeneca PLC, Biohaven Pharmaceutical Holding Company Ltd., Chimerix, Inc., and Novartis AG, are developing immunomodulating therapeutics for the treatment of COVID-19, and other companies, such as Moderna, Inc., BioNTech SE (in collaboration with Pfizer Inc.), Novavax, Inc., AstraZeneca PLC, Johnson & Johnson and CureVac B.V. have COVID-19 vaccine candidates currently in clinical trials.